innasoboleva/Read-Meet/README.md

 ![ Detailed data model](https://readmeet-video.s3.us-east-2.amazonaws.com/Data_model.png)

 ## Features
 On the main page I implemented bootstrap carousel featuring popular books.
-This information was scraped from blog on GoodReads.
+This information was scraped from blog on GoodReads using Selenium.
 Also I've implemented sign in and sign up methods.
+If input is not correct, error message is displayed.
 ![ Sign in form](https://readmeet-video.s3.us-east-2.amazonaws.com/sign_in.png)

 I integrated Google books api for book search.
 List of results is shown after processing JSON response.